Enhancing Neural Autoregressive Distribution Estimators for Image Reconstruction: A Generalized ConvNADE Model

 \section{A Generalized ConvNADE Model}

 A limitation of the original NADE and ConvNADE models is their reliance on Bernoulli distributions for conditional probabilities, restricting their applicability to binary datasets.
 For problems involving real-valued response distributions, the RNADE model \cite{uria2013rnade} is commonly employed, utilizing a mixture of Gaussian distributions to model the response variable.
-However, this approach requires training a substantial number of parameters -- twice the number of mixture components -- which makes the model computationally expensive to fit.
+However, this approach requires training a substantial number of parameters---twice the number of mixture components---which could make the model expensive to fit.
 As highlighted in \cite{uria2013rnade}, while Gaussian mixtures are a popular choice for modeling continuous responses, alternative distributions may better suit specific tasks.

-To address these limitations, we extend the ConvNADE model discussed in Section \ref{sec:backgroundonNADE} to handle color datasets, broadening its utility.
+In this text, we extend the ConvNADE model discussed in Section \ref{sec:backgroundonNADE} to handle color datasets, broadening its utility.
 Moreover, we demonstrate that using a single Beta distribution to model the response variable is not only feasible but also capable of producing clear, realistic outputs.
-This approach is significantly more computationally efficient requiring the training of only two parameters, the shape and scale of the Beta distribution.
+This approach is more computationally efficient requiring the training of only two parameters, the shape and scale of the Beta distribution, \NK{however, despite not seen in practice with any of the Section \ref{sec:numericalresults} experiments, we acknowledge that the uni-modal nature of the Beta distribution could limit its expressiveness when the true conditional distribution is multi-modal.}